NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsS.clean.rst

 +----------+-------------------------------------------------------------------+

 This function is very similar to the main MSEARCH function provided by this toolkit.
-It is however limited to case- dependent searches and therefore is even quicker than MSEARCH.
+It is however limited to case-dependent searches and therefore is even quicker than MSEARCH.

 **CROSS-REFERENCE**